 Finally, I washed my piece of fabric with all five transfers just to see if there would be any difference.
 I didn’t think there would be and I was right.
 The washed transfers were pretty much identical to the pre-washed transfers.

-So overall, I highly recommend the TexPrint sublimation paper.
+So for me and my set up, I thought the best paper was the TexPrint dye-sublimation paper.
 I’ve been using it on many of my projects and it always produces beautiful, vivid results!

 I hope you found this sublimation paper comparison helpful—let me know if you have any questions in the comments!